llm-operator/docs/docs/source/access_control.rst

 Each user has an `organization role` and a `project role`, and these roles control resources that a user can access and actions that a user can take.

 An organization role is either ``owner`` or ``reader``.
 A project role is either ``owner`` or ``member``.
-If you want to allow a user to use LLM Operator without any organization/project management privilege, you can grant the organization role ``reader`` and the project role ``member``.
+If you want to allow a user to use LLMariner without any organization/project management privilege, you can grant the organization role ``reader`` and the project role ``member``.
 If you want to allow a user to manage the project, you can grant the project role ``owner``.

 Here is an diagram shows an example role assignment.